hasanciftci26/ui5-antares-pro-proxy/README.md

 You can define multiple paths to ensure that both application resources and test resources are proxied properly.

+### ⚠️ UI5 Resource Caching Notice

+UI5 resources may be cached by the browser.
+If recent changes do not appear as expected, this is likely due to the browser's caching mechanism for static UI5 resources.

+To ensure you're seeing the latest updates, **please try one of the following**:

+- Open the application in **Incognito / Private mode**
+- **Clear your browser cache** and reload the page

+This is a common behavior with UI5's resource loading and not related to the proxy itself.

 ---

 ## ✅ Middleware Responsibility Summary